DIGIfusion/enchanted-surrogates/tests/LUMI_tests/readme.md

 You need to have a cloned version of the enchanted surrogates repo, see: https://github.com/DIGIfusion/enchanted-surrogates

-You then need to edit the user_config.json found in tests/LUMI_tests/user_config.json
+You then need to make a copy of the user_config_<your-lumi-username>.json found in tests/LUMI_tests/user_config_<your-lumi-username>.json

-An example is shown below:
-´´´
-{
-    "path_to_enchanted-surrogates": "/users/your_user/enchanted-surrogates/src/",
-    "activate_env_command": "export PATH=/scratch/project_XXXXXXXXX/your_container_folder/bin:$PATH"
-    "project":'project_XXXXXXXXX'
-}
-´´´
+Rename your copied file to have your lumi username in the indicated position.

+Place *<your-lumi-username>* into your cd .git/info/exclude file so any personal files named with your username cannot be committed and pushed online.
+(It may be difficult to find on vs studio, try using a terminal based editor)

 You can then run the LUMI_tests by:
  - activating your python enviroment
 ´export PATH=/scratch/project_XXXXXXXXX/your_container_folder/bin:$PATH´